juanm-ibarbalz/centinai/README.md

    ./start.sh
    ```

-This will build and start all containers in detached mode.
+This will build and start all containers in detached mode using the port mappings from the root .env.

 ## Deployment